-In January 2022, The Courtauld and King's College London announced a relationship which will see our institutions collaborate on teaching, research and student experience, offering joint programmes and research.
+In January 2022, The Courtauld and King's College London announced a relationship which will see our institutions collaborate on teaching, research, and student experience, offering joint programmes and research initiatives.

-As a Courtauld student, you will have access to King's facilities, including cafes, medical services, chaplaincy, library, clubs and societies, and sports teams, enriching your student experience.
+As a Courtauld student, you will have access to King's facilities - including cafes, chaplaincy, libraries, clubs and societies, and sports teams - enriching your student experience.
 This is in addition to all the existing facilities and services that we offer at The Courtauld, including our own libraries, clubs and societies, and more.

-Language modules for undergraduate students are delivered by King's Modern Languages Centre, and BA History of Art students will be invited to take part in student-led collaborative initiatives.
+Language modules for undergraduate students are delivered by King's Modern Language Centre, and the Undergraduate programme includes opportunities to take some elective modules in King's humanities departments.
+Furthermore, BA History of Art students are invited to take part in collaborative studentled initiatives.